JonksPanda/devops22-battleships/README.md

   - *runs a menu that let's the player start a new game, see stats etc.*
 - board.py
   - *Where class for board should be*
+  - Store functions related to displaying and populating the board
 - player.py
   - *Where class for player should be and player-releated tasks*
   - *Should probably add AI here aswell*